 Once you are at the top of the mountain, make sure to spend some time on the viewing platform to admire the vistas.
 They sure feel unreal, they are so beautiful!

-At the station, you will also find a restaurant where you can grab an apple pie and a coffee and information on hiking trails.
+At the station, you will also find a restaurant where you can grab an apple pie and a coffee but also information on hiking trails.
 We arrived in May so the skiing resort was closed, but we could still hike around the snow which was pretty cool.

 Super important!
 Make sure to grab a jacket for the top of the mountain as the weather is much cooler up there!
 As I mentioned, there was snow at the top of the mountain so we definitely needed more than just a t-shirt.